games647/Craftdiff/ReadMe.md

 1. Generate a html reporting using Maven with this command

-        mvn site:site
+        mvn verify
-2. Open the target/site/japicmp.html in your web browser
+2. Open the target/japicmp/japicmp.html in your web browser